Michael Kungl - Cappuccino Fresco

 skyrockets, it's a large bowl of ice cream for me.

-into 1/2-inch pieces - into the semi-frozen ice cream just before placing it in
+chopped into 1/2-inch pieces - into the semi-frozen ice cream just before

 The egg yolks and sugar may be prepared using a hand-held mixer (mixing